iGxnon/blog/content/posts/leveldb-db.zh.md

     mutex_.Unlock();
     // First look in the memtable, then in the immutable memtable (if any).
     LookupKey lkey(key, snapshot);
-    // 查询过程：
-    // memtable -> memtable on compaction -> sstable
     if (mem->Get(lkey, value, &s)) {
       // Done
     } else if (imm != nullptr && imm->Get(lkey, value, &s)) {